X17 particle: History

 In 2021 the workshop "Shedding light on X17" was held at Centro Enrico Fermi in Rome, Italy.
 The workshop discussed the ATOMKI anomaly and its theoretical interpretation and future experiments to confirm and explain it.
 One of the experiments that plans to repeat the original ATOMKI lithium–beryllium experiment is MEG II at PSI institute; the measurement was planned (in 2021) to be completed in 2022.
 Also Université de Montreal's 6 MV (6 megavolt) Tandem Van de Graaff Facility in Montreal has an experiment that attempts to reproduce the ATOMKI measurement; data taking should take place in early 2023.

 In 2022, another preprint was published by Krasznahorkay et al. supporting the X17 particle hypothesis.

 CERN's NA64 experiment and NA62 experiment have reported in 2021 and 2023 respectively results of conducted searches that have put stringent limits for the existence of the X17 particle.

 In early 2023 the MEG II experiment performed its replication of the ATOMKI lithium–beryllium experiment; as of January 2024 the results have not yet been published (although the measurements were made in early 2023).
 As of September 2024, the analysis of measurement results has been done but an article has not been published.

 In a presentation in a conference in June 2025, a member of the MEG II experiment collaborarion described the results of searches of the X17 particle as follows (verbatim quote):

 "The [lithium-7 -> beryllium-8] process was successfully studied with MEG II using the CW [Cockroft-Walton accelerator].

 No significant excess of events was observed, excluding the ATOMKI observation at 94% CL."

 The results of MEG II searches are described in article:

+In 2023, the ATOMKI group expanded their findings, reporting the observation of the X17 anomaly in the decay of the Giant Dipole Resonance of Beryllium-8, suggesting the particle can be created in both ground-state and excited-state transitions.
+Furthermore, in early 2024, an independent research group from the VNU University of Science in Vietnam claimed to have successfully replicated the original ATOMKI Beryllium-8 anomaly.
+Utilizing a different type of two-arm electron-positron pair spectrometer, the team reported confirming the presence of the anomaly, marking the first major independent observational support for the signal.

+Explore

+The X17 particle is theorized to be a new, light neutral boson with a mass of approximately 17 MeV/c^{2}.
+The exact spin and parity of the particle remain subjects of intense debate among theoretical physicists.
+Various phenomenological models have proposed the X17 as a vector, axial-vector, or pseudoscalar particle in order to remain consistent with both the observed kinematic anomalies and the stringent constraints imposed by historical accelerator data.

+Recent theoretical work has also explored the possibility that the X17 particle possesses chiral couplings to quarks.
+This chiral framework naturally produces both vector and axial-vector couplings—similar to the Standard Model weak interactions—which may help reconcile the reported ATOMKI signals with other experimental limits.